groundcat/PSL-private-domains-checker/README.md

 - `all.csv`: Contains all processed domain data.
 - `nxdomain.csv`: Contains domains that could not be resolved (`NXDOMAIN`).
 - `expired.csv`: Contains domains with expired WHOIS records.
+- `hold.csv`: Contains domains with WHOIS status indicating any kind of "hold".

 ## Example